 “The Jack Clement Years”

-A story often told, and repeated by more than a few, albeit at times a personal interpretation built on legend, and sometimes romantic stories, passed on by word of mouth, and or other writers versions of events.
+A story often told, and repeated by more than a few, albeit at times a personal interpretation built on legend, and sometimes romantic stories passed on by word of mouth.
+Or by other writers versions of events.

 These are the true, personal experiences of living the rollercoaster through life.
 Of dreams, struggle, hope, endurance towards personal family achievement, and happiness.
 Their enthusiasm through their music, to communicate to a wider audience the stories, and experiences of the real pioneers,.
 Not only pioneers of the music, but of those that strived to better a life for themselves and family.
 Also to build a stronger nation that was prepared to meet and endure the demands that made this country free, and a terrific home to be proud of.

 This is not intended as an in depth account of all their experiances.
 This can be found elsewhere.
 I offer an honest and truthful sketch of the untold history that surrounds the family.
 These are the highs, lows, dreams, hopes, and the sometimes tragicomic drama that is of great consequence.
 Events, and influences untold, as recollected by those who were there, family, friends, and contemporaries alike.
 By those who had firsthand knowledge of these events.

 To enable, qualify, and understand these events, times and truthful reality, there is a call to offer some brief but significant background.

 I was born in England, but from an early age was absorbed by, and followed what little there was in the UK at that time of traditional Country Music, and its performers.
 I wanted to know more!
 Now some may say, “What does an Englishman know of our traditions, and of our music”.